Industry Trends

 The Changing Face of Mobility Internships

 The days of college students happily accepting any internship offer they might be lucky enough to land are over.
-Interns are a hot commodity these days, as HR managers seek to fill staffing holes left by the COVID-induced Great Resignation.
+Interns are a hot commodity these days, as HR managers seek to fill staffing holes left by the COVID-induced Great Resignation and ongoing talent market competition.

 The talent war for interns is on, and not just to fill short-term project needs.
 A study by the National Association of Colleges and Employers (NACE) found that more than half of eligible interns become full-time employees.
-And, NACE says, five-year retention rates of in-house interns in 2021 were nearly 44%.
+And NACE says five-year retention rates of in-house interns in 2024 were nearly 52%—up from the 44% reported in 2021.
 A creative internship program can be a lynchpin in helping organizations staff up for long-term viability.

 The competitive shift in internship programs puts candidates in the driver’s seat when it comes to evaluating and choosing offers.
 “Many college students are juggling multiple summer internship offers as companies try to lock in entry-level talent.
 So fierce is this year’s competition, recruiters and career advisers said, that some students are reneging on summer stints they accepted back in the fall as recruiters barrage them with interview requests and richer offers,” says the Wall Street Journal.